yaobviously/NBADFS/README.md

 # NBADFS

-A workflow to retrain a Quantile Regress Forest to predict NBA Daily Fantasy performance.
+A workflow to retrain a Quantile Regression Forest to predict Nth percentile NBA DFS output.